iocage/iocage/README.md

 iocage is in the FreeBSD ports tree as sysutils/iocage.
 To install using binary packages, simply run: `pkg install iocage`

+If cloning the repo directly, cd into the cloned directory and run `pip install .` as root.

 ## WARNING:
 - **[DOCUMENTATION](http://iocage.readthedocs.org/en/latest/index.html)**
 - **Mailing list**: https://groups.google.com/forum/#!forum/iocage